Structured Data, like any other markup language, is important to the presentation of your content, in particular, your products and other information.

 This is a great way to highlight parts of long-form content so that it shows up better, as the more complex that content is, the more difficult it can be to rank for keywords as a result.

-You can think of body structured content markups as a supplement to your Titles and snippets that points the search engine and ultimately users in the right direction.
+You can think of body structured data content markups as a supplement to your Titles and snippets that points the search engine and ultimately users in the right direction.

 As a point of reference, you can tell Google that every time you use the word “Happy” in a post, you’re referencing a particular product, or a separate blog, or any other thing like that.
 It tells Google “hey, this isn’t just a random keyword, it’s related to this other thing too.”